jinyangl312/pFindStudioTutorial/source/pLink 2/Search.md

 If you meet any problem, visit [http://forum.pfind.org/forum](http://forum.pfind.org/forum) to read frequently asked questions or ask us directly.

 ## Homework

+Download the dataset (XLpeplib_Beveridge_QEx-HFX_DSS_R1-3) attached to the article [A synthetic peptide library for benchmarking crosslinking-mass spectrometry search engines for proteins and protein complexes](https://www.nature.com/articles/s41467-020-14608-2/) as well as fasta file from [uniprot](https://www.uniprot.org/downloads) and try to use pLink 2.
+The link of the dataset occurs in **Data availability** section.
+Note that you should download with FTP, otherwise [the raw file may be corrupted](http://forum.pfind.org/forum/issue73).

 After watching it, you may try to answer the following questions: